 This recipe is from Delia's Summer Collection.
 Serves 6

 Make up the pastry by sifting the flour into a large mixing bowl, then rubbing the fats into it lightly with your fingertips, lifting everything up and letting it fall back into the bowl to give it a good airing.

 When the mixture reaches the crumb stage, sprinkle in enough cold water to bring it together to a smooth dough that leaves the bowl absolutely clean, with no crumbs left.
 Give it a little light knead to bring it fully together, then place the pastry in a polythene bag in the fridge for 30 minutes.
+You can also watch how to make Shortcrust Pastry in our cookery School Video.
 After that, pre-heat the oven to gas mark 6, 400°F (200°C).

 Then roll the pastry out on a flat surface to a round of approximately 14 inches (35 cm) – as you roll, give it quarter turns so that it ends up as round as you can make it (don't worry, though, about ragged edges: they're fine).
 Now carefully roll the pastry round the rolling pin and transfer it to the centre of the lightly greased baking sheet.
 To prevent the pastry getting soggy from any excess juice, paint the base with egg yolk (you'll need to cover approximately a 10 inch (25.5 cm) circle in the centre), then sprinkle the semolina lightly over this.